 1Saul reigned a year; and when he had reigned two years over Israel,

-3Jonathan struck the garrison of the Philistines that was in Geba, and the Philistines heard of it.
-Saul blew the shofar throughout all the land, saying, “Let the Hebrews hear!”
+3And Jonathan struck the garrison of the Philistines that was in Geba, and the Philistines heard about it.
+And Saul blew the shofar throughout all the land, saying, “Let the Hebrews hear!”

 7Now some of the Hebrews had crossed over the Jordan to the land of Gad and Gilead.
 But as for Saul, he was still in Gilgal, and all the people followed him trembling.

-8He stayed seven days, according to the time set by Samuel, but Samuel did not come to Gilgal and the people were scattering from him.
+8And he waited seven days, according to the time set by Samuel, but Samuel did not come to Gilgal and the people were scattering from him.

 9Then Saul said, “Bring here to me the burnt offering and the peace offerings.”
 And he offered the burnt offering.

 11But Samuel said, “What have you done?”
 And Saul said, “Because I saw that the people were scattering from me and that you did not come during the appointed days and that the Philistines were assembling themselves together at Michmash,

 13But Samuel said to Saul, “You have done foolishly.
 You have not kept the commandment of Yahweh your God that he commanded you.
 If you had, Yahweh would have established your kingdom over Israel forever.

 14But now your kingdom will not continue.
-Yahweh has sought for himself a man after his own heart and Yahweh has appointed him to be ruler over his people because you have not kept what Yahweh commanded you.”
+Yahweh has sought for himself a man after his own heart and Yahweh has commanded him to be ruler over his people because you have not kept what Yahweh commanded you.”

 15Then Samuel arose and went from Gilgal to Gibeah of Benjamin.
 And Saul counted the people who were present with him, about 600 men.

-16Saul and Jonathan his son and the people who were present with them stayed in Geba of Benjamin, but the Philistines encamped in Michmash.
+16And Saul and Jonathan his son and the people who were present with them stayed in Geba of Benjamin, but the Philistines encamped in Michmash.

-19Now there was no blacksmith to be found throughout all the land of Israel, for the Philistines said, “Lest the Hebrews make themselves swords or spears,”
+19Now there was no blacksmith to be found throughout all the land of Israel, for the Philistines said, “Lest the Hebrews make themselves swords or spears.”

-20so all the Israelites went down to the Philistines, each man to sharpen his plow blade, mattock, axe and sickle,
+20So all the Israelites went down to the Philistines, each man to sharpen his plow blade, mattock, axe and sickle,